Skip to content

 How do students start using Synlecto?

-Create an account, add Study Companion, then open an existing lecture video or source material to build a guided study route.
+Create an account, add Study Companion, then open an existing Panopto lecture recording, lecture video, or source material to build a guided study route.

 Does it work in my VLE?